-2340 - FIELD AND OTHER DISTRICT-SPONSORED TRIPS
+• 2340 - FIELD TRIPS

-- Field trips should supplement and enrich classroom procedures by providing learning experiences in an environment outside the schools, arouse new interests among students, help students relate school experiences to the reality of the world outside of school, bring the resources of the community natural, artistic, industrial, commercial, governmental, educational within the student's learning experience, and afford students the opportunity to study real things and real processes in their actual environment. - Other District-sponsored trips are defined as any planned, student-travel activity approved as part of the District's total educational program and is under the direct supervision and control of an instructional staff member or any advisor designated by the Superintendent.
+- Field trips should supplement and enrich classroom procedures by providing learning experiences in an environment outside the schools, arouse new interests among students, help students relate school experiences to the reality of the world outside of school, bring the resources of the community natural, artistic, industrial, commercial, governmental, educational within the student's learning experience, and afford students the opportunity to study real things and real processes in their actual environment. - Field trips also include planned, student-travel activity approved as part of the District's total educational program and is under the direct supervision and control of an instructional staff member or any advisor designated by the Superintendent.